 There are treatments available for heavy periods, so if it’s affecting your quality of life, ask your doctor for advice.
-Most of the time, heavy periods can be treated with medication.
-In some cases surgery can be required, for example if the heavy bleeding is caused by a physical condition like fibroids or endometriosis.
+Most of the time, heavy periods can be treated with medication, but in some cases surgery may be required, for example if the heavy bleeding is caused by a physical condition like fibroids or endometriosis.

-If there’s no underlying reason and it doesn't really impact on your day to day life, you may not need treatment.
+If there’s no underlying reason and it doesn't affect life, you may feel you do not need treatment.